WebOzy/Drupal-QA-Checklist/README.md

 ## Paid services (optional)

-- Hire WebOzy
-    - DESCRIPTION
+- I need help launching my site
+    - Get in touch with [WebOzy](http://webozy.com/)

 ## Extras
+Now that you've successfully launched your site, do something nice for yourself.

+- Brew some fresh coffee

 - Eat some bacon

-    - DESCRIPTION
+- Do something nice for us
     - Link to WebOzy to thank them for this awesome module
-    - DESCRIPTION